 Pathakam means round pendant in a chain which is one of the typical pieces of jewelry that is usually used as the first necklace in the Kerala bridal collection.
 The pendant will be round in shape, Ruby or Emerald stones studded and Goddess Lakshmi or head engraved.

-Elakkathali is all time Kerala women's favorite traditional bridal Jewellery.
+Elakkathali is all time Kerala women's favourite traditional bridal Jewellery.
 This choker will add a gleam of elegance to the bride's neck with its moving strips.

-These are some classic Jewellery designs from Kollam Supreme's collections which declare the glory and grandeur of Kerala culture.
+These are some classic Jewellery designs from Kollam Supreme's collections that declare the glory and grandeur of Kerala culture.